msuhanov/regf/Windows registry file format specification.md

 ---|---|---|---
 0|4|Key node offset|In bytes, relative from the start of the hive bins data

-All list elements are required to be sorted ascending by a key name string (case insensitive, comparison should be based on character codes).
+All list elements are required to be sorted ascending by an uppercase version of a key name string (comparison should be based on character codes).

 #### Fast leaf
 The *Fast leaf* has the following structure: